 - Downward facing dog helps relieve back pain and sciatica.
 It helps to work out imbalances in the body and improves strength.

 - Lunge stretches hips, psoas, glutes, hamstrings.
 Strengthens core muscles, helping create stability.
 May help alleviate pain caused by sciatica.

 - Extended triangle stretches your spine, hips, and groin, and strengthens your shoulders, chest, and legs.
 It may help relieve stress and anxiety, backache, sciatica, and neck pain.

 - Knees to chest stretches and stabilizes the pelvis and low back.
 May reduce lower back pain.

 - Two knees spinal twist promotes movement and mobility in the spine and back by stretching your spine, back, and shoulders.
 Good for back and hips.

 - Bridge stretches the spine and may relieve backaches and headaches.
 Strengthens back, glutes, legs, and ankles.
 (5)

 If you don’t want to create a daily routine for yourself, try this video by Dr. Jo.
 It is 10 minutes, 7 poses addressing laying, sitting, and standing.
-If you suffer from back pain or want to avoid it, start incorporating the suggestions in this article into your life and stay with it.
-Your health depends on it.
+If you suffer from back pain, click here to learn more about how to find relief.
+If want to avoid back pain, start incorporating the suggestions in this article into your life and stay with it!
+Your body will thank you.

 - Rubin D.l.
 Epidemiology and Risk Factors for Spine Pain.
 Neurol Clin.
 2007; May;25(2):353-71